 Rapid breathing (tachypnea) is a serious and life-threatening condition in which the cat breathes rapidly due to dysfunction of the respiratory system and/or reduced oxygen.
 There are several types of breathing disorders which can affect cats, but this article will focus on rapid breathing.
 When measuring your cat’s respiratory rate, rapid breathing would be defined as anything higher than the normal 16 to 40 breaths per minute.
 A cat who is hot, stressed, or active may exhibit rapid breathing, but this should decrease after a few minutes.
 If the breathing does not subside or worsens, it is a symptom of a serious condition that needs to be addressed by a veterinarian immediately.

 Symptoms of Rapid Breathing in Cats

-Counting your cats’ breaths can help indicate your cat is breathing fast but there are also a number of other signs that can occur progressively over time or sudden in onset.
+Counting your cats’ breaths can help indicate your cat is breathing fast, but there are also a number of other signs that can occur progressively over time or be sudden in onset.
 Any breathing difficulty is a medical emergency and requires urgent veterinary attention.